 But then, just as the rains came, so did the blue skies return (and clear nights).
 That mean off with the bags, and into gravel racer mode.
-To be fair, there are no actual races these days, and even #dirtykanzelled wasn’t going to motivate me to push all-day at race pace.
-But I still had a good chance to hammer on the RaceMax in its regular lighter setup, and spent plenty of time riding solo out in the wind.
+To be fair, there are no actual races these days, and even #dirtykanzelled wasn’t going to motivate me to push all day at a race pace.
+But I still had a good chance to hammer on the RaceMax in its regular lighter setup and spent plenty of time riding solo out in the wind.

 Going fast, but slower than normal.